esnokum-dacom/xwd/README.md

 - Runtime control via IPC without ever needing to restart the daemon
 - Can play videos, GIFs, and static images.
 - Runtime pause and play commands

-# TO DO
-- Hardware acceleration.
-- Multi-monitor support (I'm not sure if it works properly in more than 1 monitor)

 # Limitations
 No Hardware acceleration.
 XCB is so powerful but still limited; if I research a little bit more, I can probably implement this for images, videos, gifs, etc. And improve the performance